or checkout with

 Publisher's Description

-▼▲Based on the real orchestra comprised of prisoners at Auschwitz, The Butterfly and the Violin shows how beauty and hope can penetrate even the darkest corners.
+▼▲Based on the real orchestra composed of prisoners at Auschwitz, The Butterfly and the Violin shows how beauty and hope can penetrate even the darkest corners.

 Present day: Manhattan art dealer Sera James watched her world crumble at the altar two years ago, and her heart is still fragile.
 Her desire for distraction reignites a passion for a mysterious portrait she first saw as a young girla painting of a young violinist with piercing blue eyes.